What is English Voice Coaching, and why does it matter?

 To sum up, whether you are a singer or a speaker, there are three vocal areas to work on.

 - How do you pronounce individual sounds. e.g. do you say Voice instead of Boice?
-Do you pronounce the R too strong like RR?
+Do you pronounce the R too strongly like RR?
 This is the first stage.

 - How well do you connect the sentences?
-You need to link the words through liaison.
+You need to link the words through liaison and recognise sounds that change in natural speech and songs, such as weak forms of words.

 - Prosody is the way you convey meaning, feeling and attitude, and includes Pitch (high, low), rhythm, stress patterns and timing that give us the melody or rhythm of a song or a talk.